abhiSyncd/Java-Threads-Step-By-Step/6-a-ImmutableClasses-ThreadSafe/readMe.md

       It means any modification on immutable object will result in another immutable object Ex) String, String Buffer, Primitive Wrapper Classes

 ## 2 - Advantage
     - Thread safe : can be shared without synchronization in concurrent environment Since String is immutable in Java, it's inherently thread-safe.

 ## 3 - Use case
     - Good choice for HashMap-Key
+      Why HashMap key should be immutable in java?
       [Fore More Info] : https://www.thetechnojournals.com/2019/10/why-hashmap-key-should-be-immutable-in.html

 ## 4 - How to make a class Immutable : https://docs.oracle.com/javase/tutorial/essential/concurrency/imstrat.html
      I)Steps to create an Immutable Class